makgyver/fluke/docs/add_algorithm.md

 ## Running your algorithm using `fluke`

-Using the `fluke` command to run your algorithm is as easy as changing a few lines in the configuration file of the algorithm.
+Using the `fluke` CLI to run your algorithm is as easy as changing a few lines in the configuration file of the algorithm.
 Let's assume to have defined our algorithm in a python file named `my_algorithm.py` and that the class representing the algorithm is named `MyAlgorithm`.
-The configuration file of the algorithm must be structured as follows:
+The configuration file of the algorithm must be structured as follows (please make sure to run `fluke` from the right directory):

 ```{eval-rst}